Citrix debugging tips

 During recording, the bitmaps generated for the ctrx_sync_on_bitmap function are saved under the script's data folder.
 The bitmap name has the format of hash_value.bmp.
 If synchronization fails during replay, the generated bitmap is written to the script's output folder, or if you are running it in a scenario, to wherever the output files are written.
 You can examine the new bitmap to determine why synchronization failed.

 To show Vusers during a scenario, enter the following in the Vuser command line box: -lr_citrix_vuser_view.
 In Controller, open the Vuser Details dialog box and click More to expand the dialog box.
-Note that this will affect the scalability of the test, so this should only be done to examine a problematic Vuser's behavior.
+This affects the scalability of the test, so this should only be done to examine a problematic Vuser's behavior.

 To reduce the effect on the script's scalability, you can show the details for an individual Vuser by adding the Vuser's ID at the end of the command line: -lr_citrix_vuser_view <VuserID>.